 The first such program in New Jersey graduates its first class

-Rutgers Cooperative Extension (RCE) graduated 27 New Jersey landscapers and land care providers from its first Organic Land Care Certification Course in January.
+Rutgers Cooperative Extension (RCE) graduated 27 New Jersey landscapers and land care providers from its first Organic Land Care Certificate Program in January.
 Participants completed a rigorous four-day program where they learned new skills related to sustainable, environmentally-friendly land care practices that improve soil health, promote biodiversity and reduce negative impacts on home landscapes as well as New Jersey’s natural resources.

 The question of what “organic” actually means can lead to a lot of confusion depending on who you ask.
 To provide clarity, the federal government developed national organic standards and a certification program identified by the familiar green and black USDA symbol, which certifies that agricultural products meet federal organic standards.
 However, there are no federal standards for organic land care.
 In order to educate and assist land care practitioners in determining what is acceptable under an organic program, several organizations have developed their own standards, including the Northeast Organic Farming Association (NOFA) of Connecticut and Oregon Tilth.